mozilla/activate.mozilla.community/README.md

 1. In order to request a new localization, please [create a new issue](https://github.com/mozilla/activate.mozilla.community/issues) with the title "LanguageName (LanguageCode) localization"
 2. The locale will be evaluated by the program manager, along with members of that community.
-3. If it gets the green light, we will move the strings into [Pontoon](https://pontoon.mozilla.org/projects/activate-mozilla/) and notify the localization team
+3. If it gets the green light, we will notify the localization team and create the folder structure.
-4. At regular intervals, we will monitor Pontoon and once a particular locale is finished, we will merge back into Github and turn on the locale on the site.
-You can file an issue on Github to make us aware of the final strings as well, so we can add the new locale within a few days.
+4. Then the localization team can translate the markdown files in their Language.
-5. Once the product goes live, updates and corrections won’t happen automatically through Pontoon.
-For changes, we will merge back into the site at regular intervals.
-Again, if you think your change is still not on the production site, you can create an issue here and we will have a look.
+5. Once the localization team signs off on the translations, we will enable the language on the website.

 ## Hack the site